staying motivated when working from home

 3) Set clear boundaries around work times

-I know I've had to explain many a time to friends and family that although I'm working from home, I am in fact WORKING.
+I know I've had to explain many times to friends and family that although I'm working from home, I am, in fact, working.
 I can't just leave my work in the middle of the day to catch up (though I wish I could!).
 Running two businesses is more than a full-time job, and I try to avoid working or 'catching up' on work on the weekends, which means I have to be very strict about my work hours.

 4) Avoid making conversation with your pot plants.
 Connect with other business-minded folks.